tigera-solutions/tigera-eks-workshop/modules/securing-heps.md

     nc -zv $PUB_IP 30080
     ```

+    >It can take a moment for the node port to become accessible.

     If the SSH port was configured correctly, the `nc` command should show you that the port is open.

 2. Enable `HostEndpoint` auto-creation for EKS cluster.